In this article

 A quick refresher

 If you missed it, we introduced auth.md last week as an open protocol that tells an agent how to register for a service on a user's behalf.
-The service publishes a single Markdown file at yourapp.com/auth.md, and an agent reads it the same way it already reads llms.txt or agents.md — no registry to join, no marketplace to list in, no proprietary SDK to adopt.
+You publish a single Markdown file at yourapp.com/auth.md, and an agent reads it the same way it already reads llms.txt or agents.md — no registry to join, no marketplace to list in, no proprietary SDK to adopt.

 Companies that already shipped an auth.md

 The clearest signal that a protocol is real is that people put it on their own domains.
-Four did, in week one.
+Many well known companies did on week one.

 NanoGPT was one of the first AI products to ship a spec-compliant auth.md, served under /.well-known.